-- In the study of Stinckens et al. (2020) a strong correlation between reduced T3 levels and reduced anterior chamber inflation was observed in zebrafish exposed to iopanoic acid, a deiodinase inhibitor, as well as methimazole and propylthiouracil, both thyroperoxidase inhibitors, from fertilization until the age of 32 days.
+- In the study of Stinckens et al. (2020) exposure concentrations were chosen where the posterior chamber inflates.
+A strong correlation between reduced T3 levels and reduced anterior chamber inflation was observed in zebrafish exposed to iopanoic acid, a deiodinase inhibitor, as well as methimazole and propylthiouracil, both thyroperoxidase inhibitors, from fertilization until the age of 32 days.
 Anterior chamber inflation was delayed and a number of larvae did not manage to inflate the anterior chamber by the end of the 32 day exposure period.
 Additionally, exposed fish that had inflated the swim bladder had reduced anterior chamber sizes.

 - Since in fish early life stages THs are typically measured on a whole body level, it is currently uncertain whether TH levels changes occur at the serum and/or tissue level.
-Pending more dedicated studies, whole body TH levels are considered a proxy for serum TH levels. - Reduced anterior chamber inflation upon disruption of the thyroid hormone system is in most cases, but not always, accompanied by reduced whole body T3 levels.
-Stinckens et al. (2016) found a consistent relationship between reduced whole body T4 levels, but not T3 levels, and reduced anterior chamber inflation.
-Possibly, local T4 levels in the swim bladder tissue were too low to allow for enough local activation to T3.
-This relates to the general uncertainty on serum versus tissue TH levels. - The mechanism underlying the link between reduced T3 and reduced anterior chamber inflation remains unclear, but several hypotheses exist (Stinckens et al., 2020).
-For example, altered gas distribution between chambers could be the result of impaired development of smooth muscle fibers, delayed and/or impaired evagination of the anterior chamber, impaired anterior budding through altered Wnt and hedgehog signalling, etc. - Increased T3 levels also seem to result in reduced swim bladder inflation.
+Pending more dedicated studies, whole body TH levels are considered a proxy for serum TH levels. - The mechanism underlying the link between reduced T3 and reduced anterior chamber inflation remains unclear, but several hypotheses exist (Stinckens et al., 2020).
+For example, altered gas distribution between chambers could be the result of impaired development of smooth muscle fibers, delayed and/or impaired evagination of the anterior chamber, impaired anterior budding through altered Wnt and hedgehog signalling, etc. Reinwald et al. (2021) showed that T3 and propylthiouracil treatment of zebrafish embryos altered expression of genes involved in muscle contraction and functioning in an opposing fashion.
+The authors suggested impaired muscle function as an additional key event between decreased T3 levels and reduced swim bladder inflation. - Increased T3 levels also seem to result in reduced swim bladder inflation.
 For example, Li et al. (2011) reported impairment of swim bladder inflation in Chinese rare minnows (Gobiocypris rarus) exposed to exogenous T3.